doclongdong/WinDumpster/ScreenTime/README.md

 3. Run with no popup, no minimized window: `wscript.exe /path/to/RunInvisible.vbs /path/to/Screentime.ps1` .
 The process must be stopped via Task manager.

+## Triggers with TaskScheduler

+The most foolproof way to configure:
-Its best used with the "on workstation unlock" plus repeat for every "x" minutes.
+- "on workstation unlock" plus repeat for every x minutes
+- "on logon" plus repeat for every x minutes

 Then to test it, you can just lock your desktop Win+L and re-log in to test it.
 Note: testing directly via Task Scheduler "Run may or may not work so use this lock way to test it.